Press Freedom Award for Mozambique's investigative reporter Matias Guente | DW | 17.11.2021

 "The press is the cornerstone of democracy.
 We believe that."

 Guente's CanalMoz newspaper is credited with revealing corruption cases involving top government officials and prominent business people.
-But, unfortunately, his journalistic work made him a target, and in August 2020, unknown people torched his newspaper offices in Mozambique's capital Maputo.
+But, unfortunately, his journalistic work made him a target, and in August 2020, the newspaper offices in Mozambique's capital Maputo were torched.

 "It was the most terrible moment of our lives as journalists, and also as citizens who believe in a free country, democracy, and freedom," Guente said.
 "We couldn't believe it, so we ran to the office and saw it with our own eyes; it was real."